Training Spiking Neural Networks Using Lessons From Deep Learning: Training Spiking Neural Networks

-\textbf{Hybrid Approaches} Taking the gradient only at spike times provides an unbiased estimator of the gradient, at the expense of losing the ability to train dead neurons.
+In summary, taking the gradient only at spike times provides an unbiased estimator of the gradient, at the expense of losing the ability to train dead neurons.
 Surrogate gradient descent flips this around, enabling dead neurons to backpropagate error signals by introducing a biased estimator of the gradient.
 There is a tug-of-war between bringing dead neurons back to life and introducing bias.
-Alternatively, these two approaches can be merged.
-Let a neuron be separated into two operating modes: one where it does not spike, and one where it does spike.
-For simplicity, the threshold is normalised to $\theta=1$.
-Consider the case where the neuron does not spike.
-From \Cref{eq:3}, $U < 1 \implies S = 0 \times U \implies \partial \tilde{S} / \partial U = 0$.
-Now consider when the neuron spikes, and the temporal precision of the network is high enough such that $U\approx\theta= 1$, and $S = U \times 1 = 1 \implies \partial \tilde{S}/ \partial U=1$.
-To summarise this result:

-That is to say, the estimate of the derivative used in the backward pass is substituted with the spike calculated in the forward pass (\Cref{fig:5}(d)).
-It is assumed that $S$ and $U$ are sampled at a fixed point in time and so time-dependence is omitted here.

-A computational benefit arises as the membrane potential $U$ no longer needs to be used or stored to calculate the surrogate gradient.
-A memory benefit is obtained by 1) constraining the spike derivative term to a single-bit value, and 2) sparse firing patterns means a sparse gradient vector.
-Technically, this approach is still a surrogate of sorts as $\partial \tilde{S}/\partial U$ is necessarily an approximation for $U\geq \theta$.
+Given how prevalent surrogate gradients have become, we will linger a little longer on the topic in describing their relation to model quantization.
+Understanding how approximations in gradient descent impacts learning will very likely lead to a deeper understanding of why surrogate gradients are so effective, how they might be improved, and how backpropagation can be simplified by making approximations that reduce the cost of training without harming an objective.